 Known as the Garden City because of its many beautiful parks, gardens and tree-lined streets; living in Poole is as close as you can get to living in a bustling town but also in the countryside.
 If you wanted some more greenery, a short trip down the road takes you to the New Forest or Cranborne Chase AONB.

 Bournemouth is an obvious choice for any young professional looking to move to Dorset.
 Not only is the great nightlife nearby, with countless pubs and restaurants to choose from; there are many opportunities for work here as well.

 If you’re in the engineering or aviation industry, then Bournemouth airport will likely be a brilliant place for you to find work, with companies ranging from Honeywell and Meggitt to Drilling Systems UK and Mildren Construction.
-You’ll find a range of jobs here to choose from.
+You’ll find plenty of opportunities to choose from.

 If you’re in the arts sector, then Bournemouth is home to a thriving arts scene, with its very own Arts University Bournemouth.

 It’s well known that Bournemouth isn’t the cheapest place to live in Dorset, being the largest town in Dorset; but if you’ve got the money, then you can purchase a wonderful one or two-bedroom flat here.
 New developments, such as Gervis Road flats by Harlequin Homes, offer a fresh opportunity to get on the housing market early on.

 Everything is within a stone’s throw here in Bournemouth: Jurassic Coast; kayaking in Studland Bay; The Pavillion Theatre; and Bournemouth Pier which is close to home.
 With so much to do, Bournemouth is by far one of the best places to live in Dorset as a young professional.